 Before & After Rebuilding

-Then it is disassembled, cleaned again, and inspected for internal damage and wear.
+After disassembly it is cleaned and inspected for internal damage and wear.

 Shafts are reconditioned and polished or replaced.

-Parts are cleaned again and prepared for reassembly.
+All parts are solvent cleaned and prepared for reassembly.

 The unit is reassembled with new OEM (original equipment manufacturer) seals, Teflon rings, O-rings, bearings and other parts as needed.